asplake/agendashift-open/framework/patterns/rtl-strategy-deployment.md

 ### Scrum

-Here we describe Scrum not conventionally as a left-to-right, backlog-driven process, but right to left, and as an implementation of the pattern *iterated self-organisation around goals*, a close cousin of just-in-time strategy deployment:
+Here we describe Scrum not conventionally as a left-to-right, backlog-driven process, but right to left, and as an implementation of the pattern *iterated self-organisation around goals*, a close cousin of Right-to-Left Strategy Deployment:

 >  * A Scrum Team moves towards its objectives goal by goal.